 The hour-long sessions at Cheltenham Ladies College Sports Centre run from 9.30 am to 10.30 am and from 8 pm to 9 pm.
 They are led by cancer-trained Personal Trainer Brendan Ward.
 They are open to anyone with cancer irrespective of your prognosis.

 The classes offer incredible physical, emotional and health benefits as well meeting others in similar situations.
 Read the full story on our news page.

-Cheltenham Geography teacher Froy Litherland is in training to run 52 miles along the Cotswold Way to raise money for Heidi’s Heroes in June.
+Cheltenham Geography teacher Froy Litherland is taking on a 52 mile double marathon challenge along the Cotswold Way for us this Saturday, June 8th.

-Froy, 35, is taking part in the Heineken Race to the Tower, an Ultra Marathon, 24 hour challenge on Saturday June 8th.
-The race starts near Stroud at 8am and finishes at Broadway Tower.
+Froy, 35, is taking part in the Heineken Race to the Tower, an Ultra Marathon, 24 hour challenge that begins near Stroud and finishes at Broadway Tower.
 Froy is aiming to complete the double marathon in less than 12 hours.